© Alison Shayler

 How much does it cost to go swimming in Chamonix?
 Swimming pool access prices in Chamonix start at around €6 for adults, up to around €13 when it includes spa access.

-Another great swimming spot is Lac du Passy, just 15-20 minutes drive from Chamonix.
-Popular with locals and tourists alike, the natural lake has a children's play area, snack bar and toilet/changing facilities.
+Another great swimming spot is Lac du Passy, just 15 to 20 minutes drive from Chamonix.
+Popular with locals and tourists alike, the natural lake has a children's play area, snack bar, restaurant and toilet/changing facilities.
 There are also a few hotels in town that allow non-residents to use their swimming pools for a small fee.
 The Hotel Excelsior, in Les Tines, has a nice outdoor pool with sunbathing area and grassy play area.
 All you have to do to use the pool all day is book a table on the terrace for lunch (the lunches are very nice too!).
 You can use the swimming pool and the whole spa area of the Le Refuge des Aiglons Hotel by booking the lunch and spa package.

 Team sports

-In the centre of Chamonix, right by the Richard Bozon Sports Centre and the ice skating rink, there is a running track and multifunctional sports courts where you can play basketball and football outdoors.
+In the centre of Chamonix, right by the Richard Bozon sports centre and the ice skating rink, there is a running track and multifunctional sports courts where you can play basketball and football outdoors.
 The indoor court can also be used for indoor football.
 Les Houches also offers a couple of basketball courts near the beginner ski area of Le Tourchet, by the outdoor ice rink.
 There are also a number of astro turf football pitches in Les Pellerins area of town that the local football team use.

 Beach volleyball in the heart of the French Alps may sound strange, but in Chamonix you can hop on the sand and play a game of volleyball with your friends or family.
 Located next to the tennis club, the beach volleyball court is open in the summer.